Istanbul Metro: European side

 The M7 Kabataş-Yıldız metro line extension is under construction.
-The extension will have 2 new stations and is expected to go into service in 2027.
+The extension will have 2 new stations and is expected to go into service in 2026.
 It will interconnect with ferries at Beşiktaş and Kabataş stations, with T1 trams line at Kabataş station and with F1 funicular line at Kabataş station.
+The M7 Mahmutbey-Hastane extension will extend the line 5 stations west to Hastane, expected to go into Halkalı-Kapıkule.
+Due to construction work for the Halkalı-Kapıkule high-speed railway impacting the alignment at Ispartakule, a further extension from Hastane to Esenyurt Meydan has not started yet.